Applying for Admission

 - Interdisciplinary Applicants

-Submit a Graduate Study Plan and a short research proposal.
+Submit a Graduate Study Plan (PDF) and a short research proposal.
 You must also obtain commitment from a UAF faculty member to serve as advisory committee chair.
 Please contact the graduate school for specific interdisciplinary procedures.

 - International Students